mozilla/addon-sdk-sdocs/README.md

     sdk/1.11/packages/addon-kit/page-mod.html sdk/1.12/modules/sdk/page-mod.html
     sdk/1.10/packages/addon-kit/page-mod.html sdk/1.12/modules/sdk/page-mod.html

 As you see, you can specify mapping for both obsolete releases in the same mappings file.
-However, you can't use wildcards.
+You can also use wildcards, only for the release version.
+So the file above could be rewritten like:

+    sdk/*/packages/addon-kit/page-mod.html sdk/1.12/modules/sdk/page-mod.html

 ### Operation of `make_webdocs.sh` ###